abhijithss2010/AngularPwa/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+`ng build --prod
+http-server -p 8080 -c-1 dist/AngularPwa`

+With the server running, you can point your browser at http://localhost:8080/.
+Your application should load normally.

+Tip: When testing Angular service workers, it's a good idea to use an incognito or private window in your browser to ensure the service worker doesn't end up reading from a previous leftover state, which can cause unexpected behavior.

 ## Running unit tests